 The program was supported by grants from The Ken Danby Legacy Fund at the Guelph Community Foundation, Neighbourwoods and Centre Wellington Community Foundation.

-In 2020, the Planet Youth theme is #therealselfieproject in support of youth mental health will challenge students to reflect and consider their best and worst selves, celebrating a time or place when they were at their best or what their “self” looked like when it faced challenges.
-The outreach project for 2020 is in process.
-The exhibition is scheduled for May 23 – June 28, 2020.
-Please check back for photos!
+In 2020, the Planet Youth theme was #therealselfieproject in support of youth mental health and challenged students to reflect and consider their best and worst selves, celebrating a time or place when they were at their best or what their “self” looked like when it faced challenges.
+The exhibition and larger program was postponed due to Covid-19.

 Youth Addiction & Recovery: The Healing Power of Art & Creative Expression

-In partnership with Portage Ontario Residential Drug Addiction Rehabilitation Centre for youth, Elora Centre for the Arts (ECFTA) offers arts-based programming in our classroom (one session includes 12 sessions).
-Through individual and team-based art projects, students will have the opportunity to learn art techniques and practice the creative freedom of making mistakes, problem-solving and sharing using their projects as the catalyst.
-The program will culminate in a public mural installation as well as work shown in a youth exhibition, and will include student reflections of their artistic journey.
+In partnership with Portage Ontario Residential Drug Addiction Rehabilitation Centre for youth, Elora Centre for the Arts (ECFTA) has developed a creative and interactive program for students at Portage.
+Initially the program was on hold due to Covid-19 however we are back on track to launch our first 6-week session in January 2022.
+The program offers arts-based programming in our classroom and gallery (a 6-week program includes 12 sessions).
+Through individual and team-based art projects and activities, students will have the opportunity to learn art techniques and practice the creative freedom of making mistakes, problem-solving and sharing using their projects as the catalyst.